 1. Individual members.

-2. Family members – who join together.
+2. Family members – who live at the same address and join together.

 3. Group members – groups which cater for activities other than orienteering and whose members compete on an occasional basis.

 4. Youth groups and educational establishments – all the members except leaders must be under 21 on Dec 31st in the year of membership.

+5 Honorary members – individual members who are given free membership for life in recognition of services to the club.

 b.
-Membership shall be valid for a period of one year subject to payment of the subscription appropriate to the class of membership.
+Membership shall be valid until 31st December that year, subject to payment of the subscription appropriate to the class of membership.

 c.
-Membership fees are payable annually and are due on 1st January each year.
-The membership of any individual or group whose fee has not been paid by 31st March shall be deemed to have lapsed.
-New affiliations received after 1st October will count for the following year.

-d.
-Each of the classes of membership 1,2,3 and 4 shall be entitled to one vote at any AGM or General Meeting.
+Membership fees are payable annually and are due on 1st January each year..d.
+Each of the classes of membership 1,3, 4 and 5 shall be entitled to one vote at any AGM or General Meeting.
+Each member of a family group (membership category 2) shall be entitled to one vote at any AGM or General Meeting.

 4. Finance

 a.
 The financial year of the Club shall be the Calendar Year.
-The accounts shall be balanced at 31st December each year and submitted, after independent audit, to the AGM.
+The accounts shall be balanced at 31st December each year and submitted, after independent inspection, to the AGM.

 b.
-The auditors of the accounts shall be appointed by the Executive Committee.
+The inspector of the accounts shall be appointed by the Committee.

 c.
-The audited accounts must be circulated with the notice of the AGM.
+The submitted accounts must be circulated with the notice of the AGM.

 d.
-All cheques written against the Club shall be signed by two Officers of the Club, of which one shall be the Treasurer.
+No sum above an amount fixed by the committee shall be expended from the Club account except by cheque signed by two of the designated signatories or by electronic transfer approved by at least one of the designated signatories subject.
+Designated signatories should be committee members (usually principal officers)

 5. Annual General Meeting